microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/ConfiguringSpatialAwarenessMeshObserver.md

 **Triangles per Cubic Meter**

-When using the *Custom* [Level of Detail](#level-of-detail) setting, this property specifies the triangle density for the spatial mesh.
+Valid when using the *Custom* setting for the **Level of Detail** property and specifies the triangle density for the spatial mesh.

 ### Display Settings